-The beauty of WBB was found in this spirit of support evidenced around the world as women came out of isolation into relation.
+The beauty of WBB was found in the spirit of support evidenced around the world as women came out of isolation into relation.

 – Lorraine Serena, WBB Artistic Director

 The first boxes arrived in late 1995, filling Lorraine’s studio with the spirit and imagination of their creators.
 No one had any idea what to expect.
 “Let things fall into place,” advised Liz Brown, then curator of the University Art Museum at UCSB.
 “This project has a life of its own.
 That’s the beauty of it.”
 A spirit of cooperation cut across cultural, religious, and economic boundaries.
 Artists drew from their own traditions, with each box becoming a distinct portrait.

 Mexican boxes represented ornate reliquaries, encrusted with pigment, gold and memorabilia.
 The Argentinians deconstructed boxes to create sculptural balancing acts.
 The Parisian works were sleek and abstract.
 In Africa, a woman carved the box surface into a body of a woman within which slept a tiny infant.
 The Israeli group added metal, concrete, and wire, revealing endless conflict.
 Together, all the boxes created a visual anthology of women.